|

 Eighth Edition, second cover, back & front, 1976-79 (right)

-Last two printings (two right pictures)—Joseph Csatari painting, "All Out for Scouting," 1976, featuring Scouts walking across the white cover dressed and equipped for Scout-like activities (backpacking, burro-packing, skin diving, archery, canoeing, fishing, cooking, rappelling, map & compass).
-This picture also appears inside the 9th Edition.
+Last two printings (two right pictures)—Joseph Csatari's 1976 painting "All Out for Scouting", featuring Scouts walking across the white cover dressed and equipped for Scout-like activities (backpacking, burro-packing, skin diving, archery, canoeing, fishing, cooking, rappelling, map & compass).
+This picture also appears inside the 9th Edition and on the back cover of the 12th Edition.
 The back cover continues the picture.

 Ninth Edition, first & second cover variants, back & front, 1979-90